$

 Figure 1.2.
 The two bank accounts after a £100 transfer from Account #1 to Account #2

 The transfer has left Account #1 in debt by £100 and Account #2 in credit by £100.
 This is the essence of fiat money creation.
-Fiat money is ledger money or money of account, and hence exists only as credit entries on bank accounts and bank ledgers.
-All fiat money is owed back; hence it is also referred to as debt-based money with paper notes being referred to as debt notes.
+Modern fiat money exists as entries on bank accounts and bank ledgers, and is sometimes referred to as ledger money or money of account.
+All fiat money created by banks is owed back; hence it is often referred to as debt-based money with paper notes being referred to as debt notes.

-How notes and coins fit in with ledger money is explained later in part 20, but before we get to that we need to go over the theory behind ledger money, next.
+Central bank money creation is looked at in part 11.
+How notes and coins fit in with ledger money is explained later in part 20, but before we get to those we need to go over the theory behind ledger money, next.

 back to Home page